manishkr108/golang-master/basic/map/map.md

 Think of Go’s map as a carefully tuned hash table: buckets of 8, randomized iteration, incremental growth, and great cache behavior.
 Use it freely; sort only when you truly need order; guard it in concurrent writes.

 If this helped, drop a “map ❤️” in the comments and I’ll post a follow-up with visuals of buckets, overflow, and tophash!

+🟢 1.
+Inside a Single Bucket (fixed at 8 slots)

+A bucket itself is like a little box.

+Each box has 8 fixed slots for key-value pairs.

+That number (8) never changes.

+If more than 8 items land in the same bucket (due to hash collisions), Go attaches an overflow bucket.

+👉 Think: 1 bucket = 8 slots max.
+Always.

+🟢 2.
+Number of Buckets in the Map (dynamic, power of 2)

+A map is made of many such buckets.

+The number of buckets in the map starts small (1, 2, …) and grows dynamically.

+Whenever the map gets too full, Go doubles the number of buckets (power of 2 rule).

+👉 Think: map = collection of buckets.
+👉 The number of buckets = grows like 1, 2, 4, 8, 16, 32 ….

+🔎 Putting It Together

+Example with 20 elements:

+Start: 1 bucket (8 slots)

+Can store up to 8 items.

+Insert 9th item → Resize

+Map now has 2 buckets (2 × 8 = 16 slots total).

+Insert 17th item → Resize

+Map now has 4 buckets (4 × 8 = 32 slots total).

+✅ Final Answer

+“Each bucket can store up to 8 key-value pairs” → means each bucket box has 8 slots max (fixed).

+“Power of 2” → refers to the number of buckets in the map (dynamic, doubles when resizing).